 We at the Writing Center hope you all are safe and well and doing the best you can be during this challenging time.
-Please watch this short video before reading the text below.
+Please watch the short video above before reading the text below.

 During the campus closure, we are offering our services virtually during regular hours: Monday - Thursday 8:30 am - 8 pm, Friday 9 am - 3 pm (all Pacific Standard Time).